-Police Per Year Non-Uniform Per Year

-Salary Increases Age-related scale with merit and Age-related scale with merit and
+Police Per Year Non-Uniform Per Year Salary Increases Age-related scale with merit and inflation component Age-related scale with merit and inflation component Investment Rate of Return Inflation 5.25% 3% 5.25% 3%

-inflation component inflation component

-Investment Rate of Return 5.5% 5.5%

-Inflation 3% 3%

-See Schedule of Township Contributions on pages 66 and 67 for details on mortality rates assumptions.
+See Schedule of Township Contributions on pages 60 and 61 for details on mortality rates assumptions.

-The actuarial assumptions used in the December 31, 2016, Plan valuations were based on the results of an actuarial experience study for the period covering January 1, 2009 through December 31, 2013.
+The actuarial assumptions used in the December 31, 2017, Plan valuations were based on the results of an actuarial experience study for the period covering January 1, 2009 through December 31, 2013.
 These assumptions have been changed for the current measurement.

-The net pension liability for both Plans were measured as of December 31, 2015.
+The net pension liability for both Plans were measured as of December 31, 2016.
 Because the beginning and end of year total pension liabilities are based upon different actuarial valuation dates, there is a difference between expected and actual experiences reported in 2016.
 The beginning of the year total pension liabilities are based upon the January 1, 2015, actuarial valuation, with liabilities measured at December 31, 2014, rolled forward to December 31, 2015.
-The end of year total pension liabilities are based upon the January 1, 2015, actuarial valuation with liabilities measured at December 31, 2015.
+The end of year total pension liabilities are based upon the January 1, 2017, actuarial valuation with liabilities measured at December 31, 2016.

 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighing the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-The best estimates of arithmetic real rates of return for each major asset class included in the pension plans' target asset allocation as of December 31, 2016 are summarized in the following table:
+The best estimates of arithmetic real rates of return for each major asset class included in the pension plans' target asset allocation as of December 31, 2017 are summarized in the following table:

-Asset Class Police Long-Term Expected Real Rate of Return, Per Year Non-Uniform Long-Term Expected Real Rate of Return, Per Year
+Police Long-Term Expected Real Rate of Return, Non-Uniform Long-Term Expected Real Rate of Return,

+Asset Class Per Year Per Year

-Domestic Equity 6.8-6.9% 6.8-6.9%
+Domestic Equity 6.4-7.0% 6.4-7.0%

-International Equity 4.0-7.6% 4.0-7.6%
+International Equity 3.7-7.9% 3.7-7.9%

-Real Estate 7.1% 7.1%
+Real Estate 7.0% 7.0%

 Fixed Income 2.4% 2.4%

 Cash 0.0% 0.0%